-SAFE Peer Educators offer three workshops that foster conversation around consent, bystander intervention and healthy relationships.
+SAFE Peer Educators offer four workshops lasting 45 minutes to an hour.
+These workshops encourage dialogue around consent, bystander intervention, healthy relationships, and survivor support.
 Request a workshop.

 Bystander Education Training

-This interactive program offers participants the opportunity identify themselves as active bystanders when they observe others in distressing or potentially harmful situations.
+This interactive program offers participants the opportunity to understand what it means to be an active bystander when they observe others in distressing or potentially harmful situations.
 Participants will begin to identify strategies and utilize communication skills necessary for intervention in situations they are concerned could be harmful to another person.
-Information about consent and student resources are included in this one-hour program.
+Information about consent and student resources are also included.

-This workshop will help participants be able to identify the characteristics of healthy and unhealthy relationships.
-Information will be provided for supporting peers who have been affected by dating violence or abuse.
+This workshop includes activities and discussions that will help participants identify the characteristics of healthy and unhealthy relationships.
+Using inclusive scenarios and relevant examples, peer leaders will walk participants through a multitude of important topics surrounding relationship violence, stalking, possessive behaviors, and more.
+Information will also be provided for supporting peers who have been affected by dating violence or abuse.

 Talk Dirty to Me

-This program offers a deep dive into consent- what consent is, the details of consent, and when it can and cannot be given.
-This program will include discussions on what makes for uncomfortable sexual experiences, as well as the elements needed for good, mutually enjoyable sexual encounters.
+This program offers a deep dive into consent- what consent is, why consent is important, and when it can and cannot be given.
+This program will include discussions on what makes for an uncomfortable sexual experience, as well as the elements needed for a good, mutually enjoyable sexual encounter.
 This workshop is highly interactive and gives participants a chance to build confidence in practicing consent through engaging activities.

-This workshop provides participants with a basic framework and tools they can use to support survivors of sexual assault in their lives.
-This workshop covers how to support a survivor, and will go in depth about resources available to survivors of sexual violence on campus and in the Greater Pittsburgh region.
+This workshop provides participants with tools and a basic framework they can use to support survivors of sexual assault in their lives.
+This workshop covers how to support a survivor in a few simple steps and discusses resources available to survivors of sexual violence on campus as well as in the Greater Pittsburgh area.

 Become a SAFE Peer Educator